 The PACU nurse’s role is to ensure patients’ vital signs are stable and meet the facility’s individual criteria for transfer to another inpatient care area or discharged and sent home.

 Patients who are transferred from a surgical procedure to the PACU require constant monitoring of their vital signs, so PACU nurses need to be adept in their use of blood pressure and cardiac monitoring devices, as well as pulse oximeters and other oxygen devices.
 Patients receiving care in recovery rooms are transitioning from being under anesthesia to being conscious, and often struggle with postoperative pain, nausea, or other side effects from anesthesia.

-PACU nurses are critical care professionals who possess extensive knowledge about devices including analgesia pumps, I.V. or epidural infusions, arterial lines, and central venous lines.
+PACU RNs are critical care professionals who possess extensive knowledge about devices including analgesia pumps, I.V. or epidural infusions, arterial lines, and central venous lines.
 They treat a wide range of patient conditions and must be familiar with the effects of the many medications used in procedures — ranging from minor cosmetic procedures to highly invasive or complex procedures.
-They need to be certified in advanced cardiac life support, be able to think quickly and critically, and be capable of communicating effectively with colleagues and physicians.
+They need to be certified in advanced cardiac life support, be able to think quickly and critically, and have strong communication skills.
 Importantly, PACU nurses also engage directly with both patients and family members, providing emotional support, comfort, and information to both.

 PACU Nurse Education Requirements, Certifications and Professional Groups